Published ghost writer

 You want round and I want round,

-And I want round and round and round.
+And we want round and round and round.

 I think you have come to sit here before me